jdockerty/oom-operator/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller from the cluster:
+Undeploy the controller from the cluster:

 ```sh
 make undeploy
 ```

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+This is a toy project, but feel free to use it for learning/fork it to mess around with it :rocket:

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).